II Kings 16

 (HMM, The Institute for creation Research)

 In Character Forged from Conflict, Gary Preston writes about Gladys Aylward, a missionary to China during and after World War II: Gladys’s suffered terribly during her journey across the mountains of China to bring a hundred orphans to safety in Sian in Shensi.
 Ranging in age from four- to fifteen years old, these children were saved because of Gladys’s faithful obedience to God.
 But it was not without cost.
 When Gladys arrived in Sian with the children, she was gravely ill and almost delirious.
 She suffered internal injuries from a beating by the Japanese invaders in the mission compound at Tsechow.
 In addition, she suffered from relapsing fever, typhus, pneumonia, malnutrition, shock, and fatigue.
 Through her ordeal, Gladys learned more about obedience to Christ.
 She learned to choose Christ over anything else life had to offer—so much so that when the man she loved, Colonel Linnan, came to visit her in Sian as she was recovering and asked her to marry him, she declined.
 In her heart, she knew she could not marry him and continue the work God had for her among the children of China.
 Out of her obedience to God, she said goodbye to Linnan at the train station, and they never met again.
 Gladys continued serving God faithfully in China and England until she died in 1970.
 Gladys was given a mission by God to minister to orphans in China.
 Paul was given the mission to preach the word of God.
-Paul took great responsibility to preach the word of God at great cost to himself (Part of my son Brian’s sermon today)
+Paul took great responsibility to preach the word of God at great cost to himself.

-We now have a Facebook page for Small Church Ministries – please invite others to join us on Facebook.
+Visit our Facebook page for Small Church Ministries – please invite others to join us on Facebook.
 Thank you.
 Look for the logo from the devotionals.